kasbench/.cursor/rules/context.md

 | globeco-trade-blotter | Trade Blotter | Java | Keeps track of trades being worked by the trading desks. |
 | kasbench-user | User | Java | Ignore this repo.
 It is for testing and training purposes only. |

 * In the root of each repository, there should be a cursor markdown file called log.mdc.
 If it doesn't exist, create it.
+* Log every action you take in the cursor-logs.mdc file in the repository in which you make a change.
+If you change multiple repositories, log it in the cursor-logs.mdc file in each repository.